 - India: Picture the tuk-tuks or scooters to remember the Ashoka Chakra wheel.

-- Sri Lanka: Imagine a golden lion holding a sword, which appears on the flag, symbolizing the Sinhalese ethnicity and strength.
+- Sri Lanka: Imagine a golden lion holding a sword.

-- Thailand: Think of elephants and the “land of smiles” when picturing the red, white, and blue striped flag.
+- Thailand: Think of the elephant when picturing the red, white, and blue striped flag.

 Once you’ve learned the Asian flags, why not keep going?
 Test yourself with the European flags or African flags next, or circle back to North American flags.
-Each continent has its own unique stories and traditions reflected in its designs.
+Each continent has its own unique history and symbolism reflected in its flag designs.